Anonymity20202/if-lifting-data/README.md

 ------

-Artifact for our submitted manuscript: "Exploring Binary Lifters Through the Lens of Downstream Applications"
+Artifact for our submitted manuscript: "Demystifying Binary Lifters Through the Lens of Downstream Applications"